 - written request for a spouse to admit certain facts as true, and

 - depositions and more.

 If there is hiding or failing to disclose assets, lying about income, etc., discovery may become contentious.

 We believe depositions are one of the most powerful discovery tools that exist.
 It's one thing to take deceptive positions and hide behind a lawyer.
 It is quite another when the court reporter places the other spouse under oath in a room and we ask the other spouse to answer our questions.
 It's not easy to explain lies when you catch a spouse in them.
 We often catch the other spouse in those lies at depositions.
 Both they and their lawyers quickly learn that whatever they planned to pull over on the court or us will probably fail.
 We use depositions on those cases that merit it and include sharp disagreements on important issues.

-The seventh step of how to get a divorce in California involves exchanging settlement offers.
+The seventh step of how to get a California divorce is settlement talks

 Settlement can be great.
 It gives both spouses the opportunity to dictate their own lives and their own futures.
 Resolution on custody and visitation issues take the decision away from a stranger in a black robe (the judge).
 Settlement on financial issues gives spouses the power to control their present and future financial needs.
 Settlement on property and assets gives the spouses the ability to divide what they have worked hard during the marriage to attain.

 It shouldn't be all or nothing with settlement

 Settlement on every issue is not always possible.
 Just because you cannot settle everything does not mean you should not settle anything.
 Lawyers sometimes make the mistake of being their client's puppet and take an all or nothing approach.
 I've never understood this approach but it is pervasive in our area of law.
 Spouses may not resolve financial issues.
 That does not always mean they should litigate custody.
 Spouses may disagree on whether an asset is community or separate property.
 That does not always mean they should litigate support issues.